truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 {{< toc >}}

-TrueNAS CORE does not natively support container solutions.
-However, the open-source community has made a container storage interface (CSI) driver available for TrueNAS CORE!
+TrueNAS CORE & Enterprise can both be used as backing storage for container workloads.

-The driver (available at https://github.com/democratic-csi/democratic-csi) allows users to integrate popular container solutions like Kubernetes, Nomad, Cloud Foundry, or Mesos into the TrueNAS CLI.
+The democratic-csi driver (available at https://github.com/democratic-csi/democratic-csi) allows users to integrate popular container solutions like Kubernetes, Nomad, Cloud Foundry, or Mesos into the TrueNAS CLI.
+The driver is sponsored by and offically supported by iXsystems for TrueNAS Enterprise Customers.

 A CSI (Container Storage Interface) is an interface between container workloads and third-party storage that supports creating and configuring persistent storage external to the orchestrator, its input/output (I/O), and its advanced functionality such as snapshots and cloning.